Docent-led venue exploration

 Is there a minimum or maximum number of guests?

-Public tours welcome up to 20 guests (RSVP recommended).
-Private tours recommended can be arranged for 1 - 60 guests, depending on venue availability.
+Public tours welcome up to 20 guests (RSVP required).
+Private tours can be arranged for a group of 10-35 guests depending on venue availability.
+Private tour requests are considered on a first-come, first-served basis.

 -